Google 4.6 ★★★★★

 Rather than addressing this price differential by reducing direct prices, Disney is attempting to increase resale costs.
 The $500 fee won't eliminate the price gap, but it does narrow it slightly.

 This approach reflects Disney's broader strategy of making the resale market less attractive without fundamentally changing their direct pricing model.
-We've seen similar tactics with resale restrictions at newer resorts and reduced booking windows for resale owners at certain properties.
+We've seen similar tactics over the years:

 The Real Impact on Transactions